First proprietor: John McClanathan.

 In 1880, Charlotte Burgess, John Jr.’s sister, gave John several lots of property on the lakeside as well as above the hillside.

 We’re not exactly sure when John Jr. built the hotel.
-Some sources day that in 1880, John Jr. built the building as a boarding house and a summer home for his family.
+Some sources say that in 1880, John Jr. built the building as a boarding house and a summer home for his family.
 The house accommodated 35 people.
-However, in Stoddard’s 1879 guide, the hotel is already listed as McClanathan’s, a summer boarding house, so there is some debate about the opening year.
+However, in Stoddard’s 1879 guide, the hotel is already listed as McClanathan’s, a summer boarding house.
+So there is some debate about the opening year.

 John soon enlarged the building to accommodate more guests.